Brewster Academy: Athletics

 Brewster Academy provides various afternoon sport programs, such as soccer, basketball, lacrosse, field hockey, ice hockey, or tennis, with members of faculty coaching them.
 Brewster has a diverse selection of interscholastic sports along with recreational, intramural and instructional sports during the fall, winter and spring seasons.
 Among the interscholastic sports, Brewster fields varsity, junior varsity and co-ed teams, as well as eight- and four-person shells on the crew teams.
 Games are typically played on Wednesdays and Saturdays, with a half day of classes on Wednesdays to accommodate games schedules.
 During games and during regular practices, an athletic trainer is available to help students.
 The teams are coached by members of faculty at all levels.

 Brewster competes in the following interscholastic sports: alpine skiing, baseball, basketball, cross country running, cross-country skiing, field hockey, ice hockey, lacrosse, crew, softball, sailing, snowboarding, soccer, and tennis.
 Intramural, recreational and instructional offerings include advanced strength training, dance, equestrianism, golf, outdoor skills, snow sports, tennis, ultimate Frisbee, x-fitness, and yoga.

-The academy holds numerous New England and Lakes Region League Championship titles.

-The boys' prep basketball team has won the National Prep School Championship seven times (2010; 2012; 2014; 2015; 2017; 2019; 2020) and the NEPSAC Class AAA Championship seven times (2008; 2010; 2013; 2014; 2015; 2017; 2022).
-The program has sent approximately 170 alumni to NCAA Division I programs over the past 20 years.
-Twenty Brewster Academy alumni have played in the NBA, while 12 alumni have been selected in the NBA Draft.

-The boys' lacrosse team has won numerous Lakes Region Championships, as well as consistently ranking nationally in LaxPower and US Lacrosse polls.
-Numerous alumni have moved on to play in college and professionally.

 Athletic facilities include a 50000 sqft athletics and wellness center featuring a convertible turf floor, a four-lane 200-meter indoor track, and a fitness center; six playing fields; nine tennis courts; a boathouse for dry land training for the sailing and crew teams; an indoor rowing tank; and a climbing wall.